 Southeast Missouri’s Only Level III Trauma Center

 Saint Francis Medical Center’s Emergency and Trauma Center is the only state-designated Level III Emergency and Trauma Center in southeast Missouri, and we care for approximately 37,000 patients annually.
+The Center is formally named the Gene E. Huckstep Emergency/Trauma Center in recognition of a long term Board of Directors Chairman.

 To earn a Level III Trauma Center designation, Saint Francis passed a rigorous comprehensive quality assessment and demonstrated the ability to provide: